salt-formulas/salt-formula-salt/README.rst

                     networks:
                     - <<: *private-ipv4
                       ip_address: 192.168.0.161
+                  user_data:
+                    salt_minion:
+                      conf:
+                        master: 10.1.1.1
+              ubuntu2:
+                seed: qemu-nbd
+                cloud_init:
+                  enabled: false

+There are two methods to seed an initial Salt minion configuration to Libvirt VMs: mount a disk and update a filesystem or create a ConfigDrive with a Cloud-init config.
+This is controlled by the "seed" parameter on cluster and node levels.
+When set to _True_ or "qemu-nbd", the old method of mounting a disk will be used.
+When set to "cloud-init", the new method will be used.
+When set to _False_, no seeding will happen.
+The default value is _True_, meaning the "qemu-nbd" method will be used.
+This is done for backward compatibility and may be changed in future.

+The recommended method is to use Cloud-init.
+It's controlled by the "cloud_init" dictionary on cluster and node levels.
+Node level parameters are merged on top of cluster level parameters.
+The Salt Minion config is populated automatically based on a VM name and config settings of the minion who is actually executing a state.
+To override them, add the "salt_minion" section into the "user_data" section as shown above.
+It is possible to disable Cloud-init by setting "cloud_init.enabled" to _False_.

 To enable Redis plugin for the Salt caching subsystem, use the below pillar structure: